Fan-Out Query Competitive Intelligence: See What AI Models Search Before They Answer

 - How your competitors rank — where competitor pages appear in the AI’s research process

-Why fan-out data changes the game
+Why does fan-out data change the game?

 Traditional SEO competitive intelligence tells you who ranks for which keywords.
 Fan-out query data tells you something far more actionable: which content AI models actually trust and cite when answering questions about your market.